27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 After my answers, give feedback.
 Mark what I should review tomorrow.

-The single highest-leverage additions to almost any prompt, drawn from practitioner consensus and Anthropic’s own prompt engineering guidance:
+These work as additions to almost any prompt.
+They come from practitioner consensus and Anthropic’s prompt engineering guidance.

-1. “Ask me clarifying questions before answering.”
+“Ask me clarifying questions before answering.”
 The AI checks assumptions instead of guessing.
-Cuts hallucinations meaningfully.
+This cuts hallucinations meaningfully.

-2. “If you’re not sure, say so and tell me what you’d need to be sure.”
-Permits “I don’t know” — which is what you want.
+“If you’re not sure, say so and tell me what you’d need to be sure.”
+This permits “I don’t know,” which is exactly what you want.

-These templates aren’t invented — they’re an opinionated curation of patterns from:
+These templates are not invented.
+They are an opinionated curation of patterns from:

-The contribution of this guide is structure + curation — pulling the patterns that survive practitioner use into a single, copy-pasteable list.
+The contribution of this guide is structure and curation: pulling the patterns that survive real practitioner use into one copy-pasteable list.

-If you want to go deeper on which model handles which prompt style best, see our full ChatGPT vs Claude vs Gemini comparison — it covers benchmark data, writing quality, and coding results so you can match the right model to each prompt category.
+ChatGPT vs Claude vs Gemini (2026) covers benchmark data, writing quality, and coding results if you want to match the right model to each prompt category above.

-If you’re also evaluating dedicated AI writing tools beyond the base models, the Best AI Writing Tools in 2026 guide covers Jasper, Copy.ai, Surfer, and whether any of them beat just using Claude or ChatGPT directly.
+The Best AI Writing Tools in 2026 covers Jasper, Copy.ai, Surfer, and whether any of them beat using Claude or ChatGPT directly.

-If you have a prompt pattern you’d like added, email hello@heylooai.com — contributors are credited.
+If you have a prompt pattern you want added, email partners@heylooai.com.
+Contributors are credited.

 Last verified: May 17, 2026